karikowska/velu-price-scraper/README.md

 - [ ] add other stores like Animota, Japan Figure Store, Tokyo Otaku Mode, Hobby Japan... (if they are scrapable!)
 - [ ] add reseller sites like Depop, Vinted or Ebay
 - [ ] add JP stores like Mercari.jp and Buyee with translation
-- [ ] add NLP to replace where an LLM doesn't need to be!
+- [ ] add NLP to replace where an LLM doesn't need to be to optimise i/o tokens!
 - [ ] add a wishlist feature (YAML) - user has a wishlist which they can run the scraper on regularly to monitor for current best prices in the file (automation through Bash script?)
 - [ ] add preferred budget per figure (YAML) - results will not be shown unless they are less than the budget!
 - [ ] look into why AmiAmi can't have its prices scraped and if we can go around that